Just like that everything changed.

 We often don't ask ourselves the right questions at the right time.
 I want that to change for you.
 I want you to dig into your thoughts and emotions and find the freedom that is right there inside of you with some practice.
 I want you to be your greatest teacher/coach.
 You can help yourself in any situation.
 You can be angry one minute and then just get curious.
 Within just a few minutes you can be laughing, at yourself or the situation.
 You can practice on your own or you can get join the Relaxed and Productive class that we are having very soon.

 Once you get comfortable digging for diamonds it becomes a game.
 A playful game that helps you level up your inner voice.
 You don’t get so attached to your thoughts.
 You see a chance to dive into your thoughts as a chance to make yourself a little stronger and more joyful.
+It starts with developing small routines to help you process your thoughts and emotions.
+You can try the Rate Your Day Routine, just print out the one sheet and start today.
+It's a simple two minute routine that you can do at the end of your day to help you build confidence to do work that you love.

 Photo by Kathy on Unsplash